-6.3 PRSV Coat Protein - PRSV CP: PRSV CP encodes for the coat protein of the PRSV.
-For 55-1 and 63-1, the PRSV CP sequence was derived from PRSV HA 5-1, which is a mild mutant strain developed from the severe strain PRSV HA from Hawaii (10).
+6.4 PRSV Coat Protein - PRSV CP: PRSV CP encodes for the coat protein of the PRSV.
+For 55-1 and 63-1, the PRSV CP sequence was derived from PRSV HA 5-1, which is a mild mutant strain developed from the severe strain PRSV HA from Hawaii (14).
 For X17-2, the sequence was derived from the Florida isolate PRSV H1K and was inserted with a thymidine residue into its coding sequence to create a non-sense frame-shift to make it untranslatable.
-However, this insertion was lost subsequently and the sequence has unintentionally become translatable (12, 32).
-The two TW-lines (16-0-1 and 18-2-4) share the same transgene which contains coat protein encoding gene of the PRSV YK strain from Taiwan (20).
-These transgenic papaya lines transformed with PRSV CP all showed expression of the PRSC coat protein (10, 13, 20).
+However, this insertion was lost subsequently and the sequence has unintentionally become translatable (16, 42).
+In Haiwan, 474 line was produced to develop a broader-spectrum transgenic resistance by targeting the conserved domain of the PRSV CP gene (9).
+The two TW-lines (16-0-1 and 18-2-4) share the same transgene which contains coat protein encoding gene of the PRSV YK strain from Taiwan (24).
+These transgenic papaya lines transformed with PRSV CP all showed expression of the PRSV coat protein (14, 17, 24).

-6.4 PRSV Replicase - NIb: In ZS1 and ZS2, the replicase gene is 3' truncated and 5' extended as compared to the original replicase gene (14).
+6.5 PRSV Replicase - NIb: In ZS1 and ZS2, the replicase gene is 3' truncated and 5'extended as compared to the original replicase gene (18).
 The replicase is thought to have polymerase activity.
-In Huanong-1, the replicase gene is not modified and it is expressed in the host plant (16).
+In Huanong-1, the replicase gene is not modified and it is expressed in the host plant (20).